BND Hamburger Icon

 Low taxes

-Florida is generally known as a state with an overall low tax burden.
-It is one of the nine states that don’t have a personal income tax, making it a highly attractive location for pass-through entities, such as LLCs and S corporations
+Florida is generally known as a state with a low overall tax burden.
+It is one of nine states without a personal income tax, making it a highly attractive location if your business legal structure makes you a pass-through entity, such as a limited liability company (LLC) or S corporation.

-The state sales tax is middle of the road on taxes for rented or purchased goods at 6%, but when you add the average 1.05% local tax added to transactions, the average sales tax is 7.05%.
-Necessities such as groceries and medicines – and business expenses like new machinery and equipment – are exempt from sales tax, and Florida has a sales tax holiday in August when families are doing back-to-school shopping.
+The state sales tax is middle-of-the-road on taxes for rented or purchased goods at 6 percent, but when you include local option taxes, the state’s average sales tax is 7 percent.
+Necessities such as groceries and medicines — and business expenses like new machinery and equipment — are exempt from sales tax, and Florida has a sales tax holiday from the end of July to mid-August when many families are doing back-to-school shopping.

-Corporations in Florida must file a corporate income tax return, but at a low top rate of 5.5%.
-In addition, unemployment insurance taxes are low at 2.7% for new employers; property taxes are also relatively low, although rates vary by county.
+Corporations in Florida must file a corporate income tax return but at a low top rate of 5.5 percent.
+In addition, unemployment insurance taxes are low at 2.7 percent for new employers; property taxes are also relatively low, although rates vary by county.

-“Florida doesn’t have a state income tax or some of the other nuisance business taxes found in other states,” said Robert Livingstone, president and founder of IdealCost.com.
+“Florida doesn’t have a state income tax or some of the other nuisance business taxes found in other states,” noted Robert Livingstone, founder of IdealCost.com.

-Some business owners are uprooting their businesses to move into Florida due to the small business tax advantages.
-Daniel DiGiaimo, CEO of Baker Street Funding, relocated his company from New York City to Florida specifically to reduce its tax burden.
+Some business owners are uprooting their businesses to move to Florida due to the small-business tax advantages.
+Daniel DiGiaimo, CEO and president of Baker Street Funding, relocated his company from New York City to Florida specifically to reduce its tax burden.
+(Read our guide on running a business in New York to compare taxes and other considerations.)

-“[One reason we moved to Florida] is because of the tax benefit,” he said.
+“[One reason we moved to Florida] is because of the tax benefit,” DiGiaimo explained.
 “Moving from a city with one of the highest tax rates in the country to a state with no state tax is a huge savings both personally and professionally.”

 Florida can afford to keep tax rates low because it relies on hospitality tax revenue from its tourism businesses, including theme parks, hotels and resorts.
 Local governments may also levy additional tourism taxes.